TUM-DSE/research-work-info/thesis/THESIS-README.md

 ## Template

-- **Thesis template**: Please use the following template for writing your thesis: [Thesis template](https://latex.tum.de/templates/5e18420186d30de7011c9ea2)
+- **BSc/MSc thesis template**: Please use the following template for writing your thesis: [Thesis template](https://latex.tum.de/templates/5e18420186d30de7011c9ea2)

 - **Guided research/IDP template**: - Please use the following template for writing your report: [Template](https://www.usenix.org/conferences/author-resources/paper-templates)

-## Structure for the thesis
+## Structure for the write-up

-The thesis may be structured around the following chapters (please adapt as per your content):
+The write-up may be structured around the following chapters or sections (please adapt as per your content):

 1. Abstract